 The easiest way to connect to WiFi without using an ethernet cable is through USB WiFi Adapters.

-These devices connect fast once plugged into the desktop, as the operating system is quick to recognize them.
+These devices connect fast once plugged into the desktop, as the operating system quickly recognizes them.

-Since you’re working with a USB adapter, you can plug it into any functional USB port, either in the front or rear of your device.
+Since you’re working with a USB adapter, you can plug it into any functional USB port in the front or rear of your device.

 Both USB 2.0 and USB 3.0 can work.
-However, it’s an even better idea to get a USB adapter compatible with your router’s transfer speeds (in Mbps).
+However, getting a USB adapter compatible with your router’s transfer speeds (in Mbps) is even better.

-Although easy to install and use, USB WiFi adapters also have their shortcomings.
+Although easy to install and use, USB WiFi adapters also have shortcomings.

 First, USB WiFi adapters — similar to other cables plugged into USB ports — will stop working once the system enters sleep mode.